By Bill Desowitz | Thompson on Hollywood October 31, 2014 at 1:55PM

 Before then, though, Sony will have an indication of how much interest there is in tapping the female side of the Spidey universe (slated for release in 2017), in which casting will be key and freshness will be imperative after diminishing interest in Andrew Garfield's sophomore turn as the Marvel web-slinger.
 (Marc Webb's "The Amazing Spider-Man 3" has been pushed back to 2018.)

 But, of course, there's already box office evidence of a growing female demo that's worth catering to: the phenomenal success of Jennifer Lawrence in "The Hunger Games," and the competitive surge in young adult novels that are consequently being gobbled up as potential franchise fodder by the studios.
 And Disney has had a perpetual Cheshire grin after "Frozen" took the world by storm with a double-dose of female empowerment, courtesy of Anna and Elsa.
 (Jennifer Lee is turning her attention to a film of Madeline L'Engle's trippy YA classic "A Wrinkle in Time.")
+And Angelina Jolie's "Maleficent" also dominated the summer box office.

 So why not a Black Widow movie or even a "Guardians of the Galaxy" spin-off with Zoe Saldana as the smart and deadly Gamora?
 The great thing about "Guardians" is that it veers off the beaten track and opens up a whole new Marvel world of possibilities.
 And audiences immediately embraced it.
 We're craving something new and unpredictable.
 Makes no difference if you suddenly put a female in charge of saving the universe as long as she's capable, compelling, and doesn't take herself too seriously.